- Contact Us

 In 2019, we would love you to join us – or can help you to arrange your own Hope Walk!

 This is one of our most enjoyable fundraisers which you can take part in as an individual, as a small group, or something much bigger that involves all your family and friends.
 Corporate teams are welcome also.

 If you would like to arrange a Hope Walk in your local area:

 Given it’s great popularity, on Saturday 18th May 2019 at 9.30am, we will be walking and crossing 10 of London’s iconic bridges once more.
 We start on London Bridge, walk 10 kilometres and finish with a picnic in Battersea Park.
 Read more and register yourself here.

-Last year, we had a great turn out for the 10k, 10 Bridges London Hope walk and were joined by over 70 walkers including four families with myotubular and centronuclear myopathy.
+Last year, we had a great turn out for the 10k, 10 Bridges London Hope walk and were joined by over 70 walkers including five families with myotubular and centronuclear myopathy.
 It was a particularly special day and the weather was perfect too.

 You can read more about the London 10 Bridges walk here.